Avergrove/avergroves-learning-notes/docs/music/saxophone.md

 ### Saxophone Placment
 - Your forearm to fingers hand should be straight!
 (Remember the basic form when drawing hands is two rectangles... no bending allowed!
 It should be one straight line across on top)
 - The saxophone is not supposed to point directly forward while playing.
 So you don't have to obsess over that.
+- Is your strap / harness adjusted accordingly?
+You can try offsetting to one side of or the other since your saxophone will typically lean a bit to one side!